-3.3 ATM Module Configuration
+2.2 ATM Module Configuration

-All ATM modules should use the standard Tru64 UNIX configuration management interface for initializing and configuring modules.
-This interface also provides the sysconfig utility, which allows you to tune ATM modules without having to use a data file or recompile code.
-See the Writing Device Drivers: Tutorial and sysconfiq(8) for information on the Tru64 UNIX configuration management interface and sysconfig utility, respectively.
+All ATM modules should use the standard configuration management routine for initializing and configuring modules.
+This routine also provides the sysconfig utility, which allows you to tune ATM modules without having to use a data file or recompile code.
+See the Writing Kernel Modules and sysconfig(8) for information on the configuration routine and sysconfig utility, respectively.
 See sys attrs atm(5) for information on tuning the ATM subsystem.

-3.4 Error Codes
+2.3 Error Codes

 The /usr/sys/include/io/atm/sys/atm.h header file contains ATM-specific error codes that are returned by all modules within the ATM subsystem to indicate the result of an operation.
-These codes consist of standard User-Network Interface (UNI) 3.0/3.1 error numbers and error numbers specific to Tru64 UNIX.
+These codes consist of standard User-Network Interface (UNI) 3.0/3.1 error numbers and error numbers specific to this operating system.

-When a function call is completed with no errors, the function must return the value ATM\CAUSE\GOOD.
+When a function call is completed with no errors, the function must return the value ATM CAUSE GOOD.
 Unsuccessful completion is indicated by the return of some other value.
 Only the values listed in the atm.h header file can be returned.
-Routines returning error codes to system calls or management routines must return standard Tru64 UNIX error codes as defined in the sys/errno.h file.
+Routines returning error codes to system calls or management routines must return standard error codes as defined in the sys/errno.h file.

-All ATM subsystem routines use type atm\error\t to indicate the outcome of an operation and all ATM subsystem modules must also do so.
-An atm\error\t can take on one of the values listed in atm.h.
+All ATM subsystem routines use type atm error t to indicate the outcome of an operation and all ATM subsystem modules must also do so.
+An atm error t can take on one of the values listed in atm.h.
 The ATM signaling modules are responsible for translating values to external network representations when necessary.

-3.5 Data Formats
+2.4 Data Formats